Z3TA/dbo/README.md

 ﻿# DBO: Persistent data abstraction module

-## ALERT: This is alpha, wait for >1.0.0 for stable.
-There might be breaking changes in all 0.x versions

 Your DBA guy will be happy you'll be using a SQL relational database, and your JS hackers will be happy about using no-SQL.
 And you will be happy about getting the advantage of both!

 This module for nodejs/iojs makes it easier to manage data and make data persistent between app restarts.